-Provides gains in a whole suite of functions both at the site and sub-basin scale.
+&lt;sup>2 Provides gains in a whole suite of functions both at the site and sub-basin scale.
 Rehabilitation actions often focus on restoring environmental processes that have been disturbed or altered by previous and/or ongoing human activity.

-Actions which provide gains in only a few functions.
+&lt;sup>3 Actions which provide gains in only a few functions.
 Enhancement action often focuses on structural or superficial improvements to a site and generally does not address larger scale environmental processes.